 For more information, see Underwater Compressed Air.

 Batteries are the obvious example, but stored fuel is also stored chemical energy.
-That fuel might be primary fuel such as coal or natural gas being stored before its initial use in producing electricity, or it might be synthetic fuel manufactured using electrical energy.
+That fuel might be primary fuel such as coal or natural gas being stored before its initial use in producing electricity, it might be synthetic fuel manufactured using electrical energy, or it might be agricultural or other combustible waste.

 Batteries are very expensive in both capital and ongoing costs.
 Manufacturing synthetic fuel and then burning it in conventional power stations has a poor round-trip efficiency, but it has two major advantages: enormous storage capacity already exists for such fuel, and it can be used not only in existing power stations, but also in existing heating systems.